Student Financial Aid

 - Review your financial aid award letter

 - After we receive an electronic copy of your Free Application for Financial Student Aid (FAFSA), we will mail you a UAA Financial Aid Award Letter within a few weeks.
-All new students will be sent a physical letter in mail.
+All new students will be sent a physical letter in the mail.
 Returning students will be sent all further award letters through their preferred e-mail addresses only.
 Along with your Award Letter, you will find a copy of the Financial Aid Award Conditions.
 Please read through all these documents carefully, because they contain important information about your financial aid.

 - Accept or decline your awards